giuseppetotaro/lucene-ir-engine/README.md

 * `searcher.sh` aims at performing search queries against previously built Lucene indexes:
 > ./searcher.sh -i /path/to/index_dir -s seed

+* `lister.sh` aims at extracting the list of keywords in the Lucene indexes:
+> ./lister.sh -i /path/to/index_dir -o /path/to/output_file

 Furthermore, the scripts for Microsoft Windows systems are provided into the same directory.